kubaparol/trenova/.ai/common/ui-plan.md

 ### 3.8.
 Zmiana hasła

-1. Zalogowany użytkownik przechodzi do strony Ustawienia (`/settings`).
+1. Zalogowany użytkownik przechodzi do strony Ustawień (`/settings`).
 2. W sekcji zarządzania kontem wybiera opcję "Zmień hasło".
 3. System wyświetla formularz zmiany hasła z trzema polami:
    - Aktualne hasło